QANode Logo

 • Run: Executes the node in isolated mode

-• Variables: Opens the properties of previous nodes, local variables, and global variables
+• Variables: Opens the properties of previous nodes, local variables, global variables, and, when applicable, project variables

 • Configuration: Fields specific to the node type